Faithlife/styled-ui/catalog/bootstrap/components.md

 These components require the [Faithlife Bootstrap base stylesheet](/bootstrap/stylesheet) to be loaded globally in your app.
 ```

+## When to use these components

+These components can help get teams working on new apps that don't have a lot of extra time.
+Typically we create the controls that we need from scratch, but unless care is taken, these controls might have accessibility problems.
+These bootstrap controls leverage the work already done by the Reactstrap and Bootstrap communities to make your application work well.
+That said, if there is a component provided in this Bootstrap section that also exists elsewhere in this library (such as Button), prefer to use the Faithlife-maintained component.

 ## How to use

 Import the scoped Bootstrap stylesheet into your application: